celinaLind/chitty-chat/README.md

 # Chitty Chat ~ 15 hours

-Chitty Chat is a Discord clone a free communication platform that allows users to create communities and groups for a variety of topics, including gaming, education, and more:
+Chitty Chat is a Discord clone, a free communication platform that allows users to create communities and groups for a variety of topics, including gaming, education, and more:

 **_Features_**

 Chitty Chat offers real-time text and voice chat, video calls, and image sharing.
 Users can communicate privately or in virtual communities called "servers".

 **_Servers_**

 Servers are collections of chat rooms and voice channels that can be accessed via invite links.
 Server administrators can customize their servers with features of their choosing

 ## Table of Contents